Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 #### M) TEST THE WORKPLACE SERVICES APPS.

 It's time to test with the Assistant Chat UI available from the Workplace Services app.
-Make sure the user you are using has a primary location set, isn't the system or assistant user, and has the security group modified or created in step K.  If all edits were done correctly, you should see a chat icon appear at the bottom right of the Workplace Services apps.
+Make sure the user you are using has a primary location set, isn't the system or assistant user, and has the security group modified or created in step L.  If all edits were done correctly, you should see a chat icon appear at the bottom right of the Workplace Services apps.
 If you know a room name, then try out the service request functionality by typing "the ________ room has a broken chair" and if you have reserve functionality, try "book a room".

 ### TROUBLESHOOTING